WallabyLester/Turtlebot3_SLAM/README.md

 `explore.launch` - Launches the slam_toolbox and the explore node to autonomously map the environment.

+If you run into errors with the turtlebot3 environment variable run: `export TURTLEBOT3_MODEL=burger`

 ## Usage Instructions
 1. To launch `start_slam.launch`, run `roslaunch homework4 start_slam.launch`
     Use the argument `launch_gazebo:=true` to launch in Gazebo and `launch_gazebo:=false` to launch on the robot.